Arti9546/ele-task-4/README.md

 ## ⚙️ Configuration Summary

-The task was executed on a Linux machine (e.g., Kali) using the principle of **Default Deny**—blocking all incoming traffic unless explicitly allowed.
+The task was executed on a Linux machine (e.g., Ubuntu) using the principle of **Default Deny**—blocking all incoming traffic unless explicitly allowed.

 ### 1. Default Policy Setup
 | Command | Purpose |